Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Lie reductions of codimension one

 \section{Lie reductions of codimension one}

 The classification of Lie reductions of the equation~\eqref{eq:RemarkableFP} to partial differential equations with two independent variables is based on the classification of one-dimensional subalgebras of the algebra~$\mathfrak g^{\rm ess}$, which is given in Lemma~\ref{lem:RemarkableFP1DSubalgs}.
 In Table~\ref{tab:LieReductionsOfCodim1}, for each of the subalgebras listed therein, we present an associated ansatz for $u$ and the corresponding reduced equation.
 Throughout this section, the subscripts~1 and~2 of functions depending on $(z_1,z_2)$ denote derivatives with respect to~$z_1$ and~$z_2$, respectively.
+In this and the next sections, we mark Lie reductions and all related objects with complex labels $d.i^*$, where $d$, $i$ and~$*$ are the dimension of the corresponding subalgebra, its number in the list of $d$-dimensional subalgebras of the algebra~$\mathfrak g^{\rm ess}$, which is given in Lemma~\ref{lem:RemarkableFP1DSubalgs} for $d=1$ or in Lemma~\ref{lem:RemarkableFP2DSubalgs} for $d=2$, and the list of subalgebra parameters for a subalgebra family, respectively.
+We omit the superscript in the label when it is not essential.

-Each of reduced equations~$1.i$ presented in Table~\ref{tab:LieReductionsOfCodim1}, $i=1,\dots,7$, is a linear homogenous partial differential equation in two independent variables.
+Each of the reduced equations~$1.i$ presented in Table~\ref{tab:LieReductionsOfCodim1}, $i\in\{1,2^\delta,3^\nu,4^\mu,5^\varepsilon,6,7\}$, is a linear homogeneous partial differential equation in two independent variables.
 Hence its maximal Lie invariance algebra~$\mathfrak g_{1.i}$ contains the infinity-dimensional abelian ideal $\{h(z_1,z_2)\p_w\}$, which is associated with the linear superposition of solutions of reduced equation~$1.i$ and thus assumed to be a trivial part of~$\mathfrak g_{1.i}$.
 Here the parameter function $h=h(z_1,z_2)$ runs through the solution set of reduced equation~$1.i$.
-Moreover, the algebra~$\mathfrak g_{1.i}$ is the semi-direct sum of the above ideal and a finite-dimensional subalgebra~$\mathfrak a_i$ called the essential Lie invariance algebra of reduced equation~$1.i$, cf.\ Section~\ref{sec:RemarkableFPMIA}.
+Moreover, the algebra~$\mathfrak g_{1.i}$ is the semidirect sum of the above ideal and a finite-dimensional subalgebra~$\mathfrak a_i$ called the essential Lie invariance algebra of reduced equation~$1.i$, cf.\ Section~\ref{sec:RemarkableFPMIA}.
 The algebras~$\mathfrak a_i$ are the following:

 The equation~\eqref{eq:RemarkableFP} admits hidden symmetries with respect to a Lie reduction if the corresponding reduced equation possesses Lie symmetries that are not induced by Lie symmetries of the original equation~\eqref{eq:RemarkableFP}.
 To check which Lie symmetries of reduced equation~$1.i$ are induced by Lie symmetries of~\eqref{eq:RemarkableFP}, we compute the normalizer of the subalgebra~$\mathfrak s_{1.i}$ in the algebra $\mathfrak g^{\rm ess}$: